uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 The data from the *Snapshot* is evaluated and the *Content* is re-created from it (e.g. the software channel tree is re-created in given environment and populated by packages and errata from the *Snapshot*).

-Technical note: For this, the adapted code for promoting *Environment*s could be used
+Technical note: For this, the adapted code for promoting *Environment*s could be used.

-### Possible improvement: Using restore functionality for promoting
-The already existing *promote* functionality could be replaced by the *restore* code since it does the same.

 ### Version management
 Keeping all versions of *Snapshot*s throughout the *Project* existence would be impractical for 2 reasons: